 How to read it?

-SEMrush Rank – Your website’s rank in their database.
+- SEMrush Rank – Your website’s rank in its database.
 (The lower the number, the better)

 If the traffic price is high, it means the keywords convert really well!

 If you see a domain with a lot of Organic Search Traffic but a relatively low Traffic Cost, you know that they’re targeting keywords that probably don’t convert really well.

 Here we come to arguably the best feature:

 Checking what EXACT(!) keywords your competitors rank for.

 Find out those keywords and use them in your own campaign!

 Don’t just steal them, make great use of them.